 Alicia and Wayne are colleagues in the same asset management company.

 Seeing the potential in asset management industry, they intend to set up their own asset management company (the "Company") in Hong Kong to carry out the business of asset management.
-Both of them will be the shareholders of the Company holding 50:50 equity.
-The day-to-day management and operations of the Company will be jointly managed by both of them.
+Both of them will be the shareholders of the the Company will be jointly managed by both of them.
 The Company intends to serve professional clients in and outside Hong Kong.